 Best Paint Colors for South-Facing Rooms

-There are many factors that contribute to the way a color appears in a space.
-Both the amount of natural light, as well as the direction the light is coming from, will determine the cast of your paint color.
+Many factors contribute to the way a color appears in a space, and one of the main things to consider is natural light.
+Both the amount of natural light and the direction it comes from will determine the cast of your paint color.

-If you have a south-facing room, known as southern exposure, consider the following paint colors and tips to help you find the best hues for your space.
+If you have a south-facing room, known as southern exposure, the following paint colors and tips will help you find the best hues for your space.

-Lighting from the north, east, south or west—each has characteristics that influence the cast and color of paint.
-Common features of southern exposure natural light are:
+Lighting from the north, east, south, or west—each has characteristics that influence the cast and color of paint.
+Common features of southern exposure natural light:

 • A south-facing room tends to get consistent natural light throughout the day.